soulrahulrk/insulin-resistance-prediction/README.md

 To ensure realistic generalization and prevent "too good to be true" results, the system implements:

 1.  **Leakage Guard:** Automatic detection and removal of features with >0.995 correlation to the label (excluding raw inputs).
-2.  **Data Retention:** Revised loader retains rows with partial missingness for imputation, preventing artificial dataset simplification (previously dropped 50k rows).
+2.  **Data Retention:** Revised loader retains rows with partial missingness for imputation, preventing artificial dataset simplification.
 3.  **Feature Exclusion:** Direct label proxies (HOMA-IR) are excluded from the feature set to force the model to learn from raw biomarkers.
 4.  **Generalization Gap:** Monitoring of Train vs Validation AUC to detect overfitting.
 5.  **Capacity Control:** Reduced model complexity (n_estimators=200, max_depth=4) to prevent memorization.